sgrao001/MyBooks/oot/oot.mdx

 I often find solace in the belief that I have an ally - GOD - and the faith, that he has sent me off with the means to find acceptance and peace within myself, both as I stand now, and as I will, before the light finally turns off.

-I may object to actions of the body and the mind, but, can never find blame with the “atman” or  the “soul”.
+I may object to actions of the body and the mind, but, am unable find blame with the 'soul'.

 There is a rationalization that goes as such,
 <p style="margin-left: 30px; line-height: 1.4; font-style: italic;">Souls impart life to the being.
+The soul never dies.
 They are eternal and part of one whole.
-They remain connected to each other In life, and on release, they merge up with other souls into a vast reservoir called God. </p>
+They remain connected to each other In life, and on release, they merge up with other souls into a welcoming infinite being.
+I can call this infinite being God. </p>

-This argument provides me with a sense of custodianship of life alongside other beings.
-It provides continuity, belonging and  it opens up a pathway to rise above the fray of my current states and find acceptance and inner peace within my reach.
+This argument provides me with a sense of custodianship of all life in all beings.
+It forms the basis for empathy, compassion and unity.
+It provides for continuity, belonging and it opens up a pathway to rise above the fray of my current states and find acceptance and inner peace, within my reach.

 I will need a lot of practice at this.